Rishabh-spec-ux/Space_Rover/src/space_rover/README.md

 ## Relationship To Other Packages

-This package is intended to work alongside `space_rover_description`, which currently contains the model, simulation, and visualization resources for the rover.
+This package works alongside `space_rover_description`, which contains the robot model, simulation assets, and visualization resources for the rover.